digigaia/kudu/kudune/README.md

 and how they can be performed.
 This should serve both as design document and end-to-end testing of the binary to assess its usefulness / ease-of-use.

-By default, we run nodeos in a docker container with the name `vaulta_container`.
+By default, we run nodeos in a docker container with the name `vaulta_nodeos`.

 ## Build a base image to be used for creating containers with all the tools installed